Whether you're donating whole blood, platelets, or double red cells, your donation is thicker than water.

 Whole blood donation takes 45 minutes to an hour from arrival to walking out our front doors.
 The actual donation only takes around 15 minutes.
 You can donate whole blood every 56 days.

-Platelets are the type of blood cell that allow our bodies to form clots–they essentially help people control their bleeding.
+Platelets are the type of blood cell that allows our bodies to form clots–they essentially help people control their bleeding.
 Many patients across Central Texas, especially burn victims, premature babies, organ transplant recipients, and accident victims, rely on platelet donations for recovery.
 Many people undergoing cancer treatment need frequent and regular platelet transfusions.

-Platelets are incredibly special because they are constantly needed by patients across our community, but they are very hard for us to keep on our shelves because of a short short shelf life.
-Whole blood donations last up to 42 days, but platelet donations expire after only 5.
+Platelets are incredibly special because they are constantly needed by patients across our community, but they are very hard for us to keep on our shelves because of a short shelf life.
+Whole blood donations last up to 42 days, but platelet donations expire after only seven.
 This means we really rely on frequent, regular platelet donors, just like many patients rely on frequent, regular platelet transfusions.

-Platelet are collected using a machine called apheresis (ay-fur-ee-sis), which is a technology that allows a donor to give a specific blood component (such as platelets, plasma, or red cells).
+Platelets are collected using a machine called apheresis (ay-fur-ee-sis), which is a technology that allows a donor to give a specific blood component (such as platelets, plasma, or red cells).
 Apheresis machines allow our phlebotomists to collect only the needed blood components.
-While collecting your platelets, the automated machine is able to return all other blood component to your body.
+While collecting your platelets, the automated machine is able to return all other blood components to your body.
 This process results in a smoother recovery period, but a slightly longer donation process.

 The best thing about being a platelet donor?
 You can do it every 7 days!